dejwk/roo_display/doc/programming_guide.md

 In addition to the general-purpose `RleImage`, the library supports an alternative RLE encoding format, `RleImage4bppxBiased`, designed specifically for 4bpp color modes.
 This format is intended for cases when the 'boundary' colors, encoded as 0x0 and 0xF, occur significantly more frequently than the 'intermediate' colors 0x1 - 0xE.
 The main application is to compress Alpha4-encoded, monochrome, antialiased content, such as font glyphs and icons.
 In these cases, 0x0 represents the fully transparent 'background' and 0xF represents the fully opaque 'foreground', and the intermediate values correspond to different grades of translucency, used for antialiased 'edges'.

+In fact, use of this format with the Alpha4 color mode is so common that the library defines a convenience typedef `Pictogram` to simplify it.

 ##### Importing images

 You can use a companion utility [roo_display_image_importer](https://github.com/dejwk/roo_display_image_importer) to convert arbitrary images to the `roo_display`'s built-in image format: